nyctu/InterpretablePredictiveMaintenance/README.md

 ## Important Note on Notebook Execution Order

-The three Jupyter notebooks in this repository are designed to be executed in sequence, as they progressively generate and rely on intermediate data files.
+The two Jupyter notebooks and the Python file in this repository are designed to be executed in sequence, as they progressively generate and rely on intermediate data files.
 Running them out of order may result in missing files or inconsistent results.

 Recommended execution order: